evfinkn/speechviz/USAGE.md

 python3 scripts/add_survey_to_stats.py path/to/survey data/stats/folder
 ```

 where path/to/survey is the path to the file containing the survey data.
-The file should be a csv file with the following columns:run, type, eVal. and where stats folder is the folder containing the stats files.
+The file should be a csv file with the following columns: run, type, eVal. and where stats folder is the
+folder containing the stats files.
 This will add the survey data to the stats files in the stats folder.

 ### Combine stats

 With the folder containing the text files from PhaseII and PhaseIII of the University of Iowa study, you can combine all the stats files of a folder with one another into one large
-csv file allowing for comparison of the various ema and time between all runs accross experiments.
+csv file allowing for comparison of the various ema and time between all runs across experiments.
 See Combine speechviz stats for how to combine the stats file this code generates
 for each participant with each other.

 To generate the combined stats file for a participant run